hungptit/ioutils/benchmark.md

 #### Find all files ####

-This performance benchmark will measure the performance of all commands by finding all valid files and folders in my Macbook Pro using **time** command.
+This performance benchmark will measure the performance of all commands by finding all valid files and folders in my Macbook Pro.

 **GNU find**